vechain/grant-program/applications/nft-moon-metaverse-M2.md

 - Integrating VeChain in the fee conversion tool
 - Adding VeChain to the bridge relay validators scope
 - Integrating VeChain in the Bridge's UI
+Note: This roadmap will be implemented together with the .
+[XP Network team](https://github.com/xp-network/)

 ### Example Roadmap for a dApp Application